Grounds & Fleet

 Landscape, Grounds, & Fleet Services: Stephen Bernard, Manager

-The University of Michigan-Dearborn campus is comprised of 227 acres.
-The Grounds Crew maintains 167 acres of land that includes turf grass, ornamental plantings, 3.5 miles of roads, 24 acres of parking lots, 10.5 miles of sidewalks, and a 264,678 square foot parking structure.
+The University of Michigan-Dearborn campus is comprised of 202.6 acres.
+The Grounds Crew maintains over 100 acres of land that include turf grass, ornamental plantings, 3.5 miles of roads, 24 acres of parking lots, 10.5 miles of sidewalks, and a 264,678 square foot parking structure.
 The campus is also home to a 60 acre research forest.
 The Fleet Department maintains 44 cars and trucks, 16 off-road vehicles, and over 50 pieces of power equipment.

 Turf & Irrigation: The Grounds Crew maintains 58 acres of turf grass on campus, including fertilization, aeration, and disease prevention and treatment.
 The Grounds Crew maintains the university lawns at a taller height to reduce weeds and irrigation needs.
 Lawn clippings and leaves are mulched to provide additional fertilizer.
-Yard waste is composted whenever possible.
+The department has also established over 7 acres of long grass meadow, providing much needed grassland habitat for a wide variety of wildlife species.
 Soil testing is done annually to determine the needed fertilization requirements.
-Irrigation is monitored by a weather system that uses current weather conditions and plant requirements to determine the amount of water used.
+Irrigation is monitored by a weather system that uses current weather conditions and plant requirements to determine the amount of water needed.
 The Grounds staff also includes several employees that are certified in Integrated Pest Management (IPM).
 This training reduces the amount of pesticides used to control pests.

-Ornamental Plantings: The Grounds Crew employs a master gardener who is responsible for maintaining and planting a variety of flowers and flower beds on campus.
+Ornamental Plantings: The Grounds Crew employs an ambitious gardener who is responsible for maintaining and planting a variety of flower pots and beds on campus.
 The wide variety of perennial and annual plants add beauty to the campus grounds.

 Animal Control: Problematic migratory geese are naturally and humanely controlled in pedestrian areas with the use of herding dogs and MDNR permitted nest destruction.